eloybernardez/bankist-react-app/README.md

 An app for basic bank operations (transfer, loan and close account).

--HTML
+- HTML
--CSS
+- CSS
--Javascript
+- Javascript
--Internationalization API
+- Internationalization API
--React
+- React
--Formik
+- Formik

-**How to test it?
+* How to test it?
 You can use to login:

 Username: eb